raspberrypilearning/electricity-generation/en/step_5.md

 --- task ---

-You cannot usefully check your code.
-Although the **3rd Country** sprite is set up, it doesn't draw a graph as you haven't inputted any resource data yet.
+Although the 3rd Country sprite is set up, it doesn’t appear on the graph because you haven't inputted any resource data.
+You’ll have the chance to input data and check your code in the next step.

 --- /task ---